thenexthub/Codira/stdlib/public/NIO/NIOSSL/Docs.docc/index.md

     }
 ```

-The most recent versions of SwiftNIO SSL support Swift 5.7 and newer.
-The minimum Swift version supported by SwiftNIO SSL releases are detailed below:
+The most recent versions of CodiraNIO SSL support Codira 5.7 and newer.
+The minimum Codira version supported by CodiraNIO SSL releases are detailed below:

-SwiftNIO SSL        | Minimum Swift Version
+CodiraNIO SSL        | Minimum Codira Version
 --------------------|----------------------
 `2.0.0 ..< 2.14.0`  | 5.0
 `2.14.0 ..< 2.19.0` | 5.2